tot-ra/ka_ba/README.md

 *   Go (if you plan to spawn local `ka` agents)
 *   An A2A-compliant agent running and accessible via a URL (e.g., a running `ka` instance).

-### Setup
+### `ba` Setup

-1. Navigate to the `ba` directory:
+*Note: These commands should typically be run from the project root (`kaba/`).*

+1. Install frontend dependencies:
     ```bash
-    cd ba
-    ```
-2. Install frontend dependencies:
-    ```bash
     npm install # or yarn install or pnpm install
     ```
-3. Set up the backend for `ba`.
-The backend is necessary for spawning local `ka` processes and potentially proxying requests to handle CORS or other issues.
-The choice of backend technology is pending (see [TODO.md](TODO.md)).
-Follow the backend setup instructions once the technology is decided and implemented.
+2.  **Backend Setup (Pending):** The dedicated backend for `ba` (in `backend/`), intended for spawning local `ka` processes, is not yet implemented.
+Functionality requiring the backend (like spawning `ka` from the UI) will not be available until it's built.

-### Running the Application
+### Running `ba`

-1. Start the `ba` frontend development server:
+1. Start the `ba` frontend development server (from the project root):
     ```bash
     npm run dev # or yarn dev or pnpm dev
     ```
     The application should now be running at `http://localhost:5173` (or another port if 5173 is in use).
-2. Ensure your A2A agent(s) (including `ka` if desired) are running and accessible.
+2. Ensure your target A2A agent(s) (e.g., a running `ka` instance) are accessible from your browser or via a proxy if needed.

-## Project Structure
+## `ba` Project Structure

-*   `/src`: Frontend source code (React/TypeScript).
+*   `src/`: Frontend source code (React/TypeScript).
-*   `/backend`: Backend source code (will be created based on the chosen technology).
-*   `TODO.md`: Detailed list of planned features and tasks.
-*   `README.md`: This file.
+*   `backend/`: Placeholder for the pending backend service.
+*   `vite.config.ts`, `package.json`, etc. in the root directory configure the frontend build.

-## ka - AI agent runtime
+## `ka` - AI Agent Runtime (`ka/`)
-> The ka (𓂓) is the ancient Egyptian concept of the soul manifestation, the "vital essence".
+> *ka* (𓂓) - is the ancient Egyptian concept of the soul manifestation, the "vital essence".

-This project implements a Go-based agent runtime designed to be compatible with the Agent-to-Agent (A2A) communication protocol.
-It provides both a command-line interface (`ka`) for direct interaction with a configured LLM and an HTTP server exposing A2A-compliant endpoints for task management and interaction.
+Located in the `ka/` directory, this project implements a Go-based agent runtime compatible with the Agent-to-Agent (A2A) communication protocol.
+It provides both a command-line interface (`ka`) for direct interaction with a configured LLM and an HTTP server exposing A2A-compliant endpoints for task management.

-The primary goal is to create a flexible and extensible runtime that can manage tasks, interact with LLMs (initially via LM Studio's OpenAI-compatible API), and potentially integrate with other tools and capabilities in the future.
+The primary goal is to create a flexible and extensible runtime that can manage tasks, interact with LLMs (initially via LM Studio's OpenAI-compatible API), and potentially integrate with other tools and capabilities.

-## Features
+## `ka` Features

 *   **A2A HTTP Server:**
     *   Serves agent self-description at `/.well-known/agent.json`.